Mainul163/kanban-board/README.md

 - After clone the code from the github repositorie have to install npm i in terminal
 - To run in the browser need to npm start

+## How to run Backhand

+- After clone the code from the github repositorie have to install npm i in terminal
+- To run in the browser need to npm run dev
+- and port number 5000

 In the project directory, you can run:

 `yarn start`